znkbnk/fix-ErrorBound-1/README.md

 Mistake 2: Forgetting to wrap ChildComponent in an error boundary.
 Fix by returning <ErrorBoundary><ChildComponent /></ErrorBoundary> instead of just <ChildComponent />.

-Mistake 3: Mistake - Extending React.Component incorrectly by using React.Component.Component instead of just React.Component.
+Mistake 3: Extending React.Component incorrectly by using React.Component.Component instead of just React.Component.
 Fix by changing class ErrorBoundary extends React.Component.Component to class ErrorBoundary extends React.Component.

 Mistake 4: Initializing state incorrectly by using '=' instead of ':' to define the hasError property.
 Fix by changing state = { hasError = false } to state = { hasError: false }.

 Mistake 5: Using the incorrect method name componentWillCatch instead of componentDidCatch to catch errors.